 We reserve the right to change the terms of this notice and our privacy policies.
-Any changes will apply to your PHI we already have as well as new information.
-Before we make an important change to our policies, we will promptly change this notice and post a new notice on our web site.
-You can also request a copy of our current notice any time from the reception desk at UI Human Resources, 121 University Services Building, Iowa City, IA, 52242-1911.
-The phone number is 319-335-2085.
+Any changes will apply to your past, current, or future PHI.
+When we make an important change to our policies, we will change the Privacy Notice and post a new notice on our website (http://hr.uiowa.edu/livewell and https://hr.uiowa.edu/uieap ).
+We will have available a copy of the revised Privacy Notice in the place where we provide services.
+The Privacy Notice will contain the effective date on the last page.
+You may also request a copy of our current Privacy Notice at any time from the reception desk at UI Human Resources, 121 University Services Building, Iowa City, IA, 52242-1911.
+The telephone number is 319-335-2085.

 Your Rights Regarding PHI

-Right to amend.
-You have the right to request an amendment of PHI maintained about you in a paper client record or in billing records if you think that information is inaccurate or incomplete.
+You have the right to request an amendment of PHI maintained about you in the client record if you think that information is inaccurate or incomplete.
 To request an amendment to your PHI, you should contact the following individuals in the order identified.
 Your request must be in writing:

-- Your service provider in the respective area (UI Wellness or FSS)
+- Your service provider in the respective area (UI Wellness or UIEAP)

-- The Director of the respective area (UI Wellness or FSS)
+- The Director of the respective area (UI Wellness or UIEAP)

-UI Wellness providers, FSS providers and/or Organizational Effectiveness may deny your request for an amendment if:
+UI Wellness providers, UI EAP providers and/or University Human Resources may deny your request for an amendment if:

 - It is not in writing.

-- It is related to information that was not created or produced by staff within UI Wellness or FSS.
+It is related to information that was not created or produced by staff within UI Wellness or UI EAP.

 Revocation of Permission